expo/expo/docs/pages/versions/v35.0.0/sdk/battery.md

 import * as Battery from 'expo-battery';
 ```

 Note: On iOS simulators, battery monitoring is not possible.
-You can confirm by checking [`Battery.isSupported`](#batteryissupported).

 ### Methods